-Note: Emission factor derived from E-PRTR 2010 submissions from mineral oil refineries.
+Note: Emission factor derived from E-PRTR 2021 submissions from mineral oil refineries of EU27 countries.

 3.3.3 Abatement

 A number of add on technologies exist that are aimed at reducing the emissions of specific pollutants.
 The resulting emission can be calculated by replacing the technology specific emission factor with an abated emission factor as given in the formula: